MEET THE TEAM

 Research Technician

-Research Interest: Neural regeneration and plasticity, peripheral nerve regeneration, glial cell dynamics, ototoxic effects of COVID-19 drug treatments
+Research Interests: Neural regeneration and plasticity, peripheral nerve regeneration, glial cell dynamics, ototoxic effects of COVID-19 drug treatments

 I am dedicated to developing AI-based technologies to help drug developers and researchers predict the ototoxic potential of new drugs.
 I believe that integrating artificial intelligence with biological insights can revolutionize our ability to assess drug safety and efficacy, ultimately improving patient outcomes.
 Investigating how the ear and gut microbiota contributes to ototoxicity is going to be a focal point of my research in future.